Big Island officials pass bill regulating vacation rentals

 Big Island officials have passed a bill prohibiting short-term vacation rentals in residential and agricultural zones.

-West Hawaii Today reports the Hawaii County Council voted 6-1 Tuesday in favor of the measure, sending it to the county Planning Department to draft rules.
+The Hawaii County Council voted 6-1 Tuesday in favor of the measure, sending it to the county Planning Department to draft rules, West Hawaii Today reported .

 Existing rentals in residential and agricultural zones will be allowed to continue operating under a nonconforming use certificate, which costs $250 and must be renewed annually.